Last Updated: June 29, 2018

 Pennsylvania to join Nevada, Delaware and New Jersey as the fourth state to legalize online gambling.
 The , but other forms such as slots, table games, sports betting, VGT's were all placed into works to be launched in the coming years.
 Illinois made an attempt at regulating online gambling, but just like all previous bills, the 2017 one also failed to pass into law.
 New Jersey pooled online poker players with Nevada and Delaware, increasing its poker revenues significantly.

 The US Supreme Court officially ruled against the outdated Professional and Amateur Sports Protection Act (PASPA) of 1992, which prohibited nation-wide sports betting on a federal level, leaving open the possibility of enacting new liberal laws for online gambling by state

 What is somewhat of a pain is making deposits to said casinos.
 Through the years different ways have been more convenient than others.
 It has basically been a cat and mouse game.
 A whole side business of "payment processing" has bubbled up to move money from player to casino.
 These payment processors frequently change names and banks, seeking to disguise themselves as generic sounding businesses.

 For a while, that worked pretty well.
 Players made credit card payments to generic sounding companies who then funneled the money to the casino.
 However, slowly but surely the credit card companies started declining such deposits.
 Visa debit cards, easily purchased at any drug store, also used to be pretty trustworthy, but now they all seem to prohibit any International purchase.

-What is a player to do in 2016?
 Different casinos use different ways.
 Whatever casino you may choose, I'm sure their customer support is happy to advise on making a deposit.
 For such advice, you should call them.
-Do not send an Email or use online chat, which leave more of an evidence trail.
+Do not send an Email or use online chat, which leaves more of an evidence trail.

 US Deposit Methods